ritchiraii/global-layoffs-sql-analysis/README.md

 ### Business Insight

-The organizations leading layoffs changed each year, suggesting workforce reductions were influenced by evolving market conditions rather than a single company or industry.
+** The companies with the highest layoffs changed each year.
+For example, Uber had the highest layoffs in 2020, Bytedance in 2021, Meta in 2022, and Google in 2023.
+This shows that workforce reductions affected different companies over time as business priorities and market conditions evolved.

----
+**---
 #  Key Business Insights

 - Technology companies accounted for a significant proportion of global layoffs.